Energy conservation and management

 (i) The creation of an optimal energy storage management system formed by a cost attractive energy storage device that stores and delivers the required energy.

-(iii) The designing of optimal data monitoring system, which allows for the construction of accurate models of the functioning of the grid based only on partial knowledge, obtained from the observation of only few variables at particular times.
+(iii) The designing of optimal data monitoring system, which allows for the construction of accurate models of the functioning of the grid to attend the consumer demand.